kokmingchoy/TISC21/Level_3/README.md

 </assembly>
 ```

 As unfamiliar as I am with the application manifest or how it may be packed into a final executable, I do not know if this is normal or intentionally placed out-of-sequence.
-Even if I were to be able to re-assemble the manifest in the correct order, I do not know where to put this XML code in this mass of bytes, to derive the final file which I may then load into a Windows debugger.
+Even if I were able to re-assemble the manifest in the correct order, I do not know where to put this XML snippet in the mass of bytes, to derive the final file which I may then load into a Windows debugger.

+---

+Observations about `2.bmp`: Although **binwalk** did not indicate other filetypes lurking within the BMP file, using **GHex** I saw that there were readable English words at the end of the file (from offset 0x4FE, or offset 1278 in decimal).
+I suspect these words may be used by the Windows program embedded in `1.bmp`.
+Perhaps the combination of some of these words lead to the final "encryption key" that I needed to find?

 😞 **I am officially out-of-my-depth here**